s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 With this class in place, we can then introduce instances -- implementations of the contract -- for specific types.
-For example the instance for `Int`, `Multiplicable Int` can be defined as
+For example the instance for `Int`, `Multiplicable Int`, can be defined as

 ~~~~{.haskell
     }